Including Signed Languages in Natural Language Processing: Current State of SLP

 \paragraph{Written notation systems} represent signs as discrete visual features.
 Some systems are written linearly and others use graphemes in two dimensions.
 While various universal \cite{writing:sutton1990lessons, writing:prillwitz1990hamburg} and language-specific notation systems \cite{writing:stokoe2005sign,writing:kakumasu1968urubu, writing:bergman1977tecknad} have been proposed, no writing system has been adopted widely by any sign language community, and the lack of standard hinders the exchange and unification of resources and applications between projects.
 Figure \ref{fig:modeling} depicts two universal notation systems: SignWriting \cite{writing:sutton1990lessons}, a two-dimensional pictographic system, and HamNoSys \cite{writing:prillwitz1990hamburg}, a linear stream of graphemes that was designed to be readable by machines.

 \paragraph{Glossing} is the transcription of signed languages sign-by-sign, where every sign has a unique identifier.
 While various sign language corpus projects have provided gloss annotation guidelines \cite{mesch2015gloss,johnston2016auslan,konrad2018public}, again, there is no single agreed-upon standard.
-Linear gloss annotations are also an imprecise representation of signed language, having an inevitable information loss that affects downstream performance on SLP tasks \cite{yin-read-2020-better}.
+Linear gloss annotations are also an imprecise representation of signed language: they do not adequately capture all information expressed simultaneously through different cues (i.e. body posture, eye gaze) or spatial relations, which leads to an inevitable information loss up to a semantic level that affects downstream performance on SLP tasks \cite{yin-read-2020-better}.